alvarocaboUPM/Betunfair/README.md

 ### Prerequesites

-If you are confortable with using docker, you can run a development enviroment with this requesites with our Docker Image
+If you are confortable with using docker, you can run a development enviroment with this requesites with our Docker Image, which contains:

 1. Elixir ^1.12
 2. OTP ^24